The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 To create a custom widget and add it to your Organization homepage

 - Create a custom widget.
 Refer to Create a custom widget.
-Add a custom hyperlink to your widget that points directly to the Sub-Org Unity homepage you created.
+Add a custom hyperlink to your widget that points directly to the Sub-org unity homepage you created.

 - Add that custom widget to your Organization homepage, refer to Add widgets to your homepage.

-Once you complete this setup, any assigned Sub-Org Administrator can access their Sub-Org Admin homepage and begin delegated tasks.
-For more information on the Sub-Org Admin homepage, refer to Explore the Sub-Org Admin homepage.
+Once you complete this setup, any assigned Sub-org administrator can access their Sub-Org Admin homepage and begin delegated tasks.
+For more information on the Sub-Org Admin homepage.
+Refer to Explore the Sub-Org Admin homepage.